MapsPeople/docs/src/old/ios/v2/showmylocationshowmylocationcontroller.md

 title: Show the Blue Dot with MapsIndoors - Part 2
 ---

-> A [newer version]({{ site.url }}/ios/v3) of the MapsIndoors SDK for iOS is available.
-The legacy version will not receive new features and will only get critical bugfix and security updates.
-{: .mi-warning}

 This is part 2 of the tutorial of managing a blue dot on the map.
 [In Part 1 we created the position provider](../showmylocationmypositionprovider).
 Now we will create a view controller displaying a map that shows the users (mock) location.

 Create a class `ShowMyLocationController` that inherits from `UIViewController`.